Brent crude price increased in markets

 Report informs, price for Brent crude oil also changed in the world markets.
-So, price for this crudeup by 0,29% or 0,14 USD and amounted to 48,37 USD per barrel.
+So, price for this crude down by 5,30% or 2,79 USD and amounted to 49,86 USD per barrel.

 Share in Facebook